 This article discusses how the main rotor collective control is rigged for autorotation.
-The pitch angle of the blades on the main rotor are adjusted to attain specific rotor speeds (NR) during autorotation at the lowest collective setting.
-The intent of this adjustment is to keep the autorotational NR in a desired range.
+This rigging refers to the range of blade pitch/feathering angles associated with moving the collective control from full down to full up.
+It can be, for example, 0 to 20 degrees or -1 to 19 degrees depending on the rigging.
+This is adjusted to attain specific rotor speeds (NR) during autorotation at the lowest collective setting.
 We will see that this depends on the target operating environment of the helicopter (specifically air density).
 First, a short review of relevant properties of autorotation.

 Before discussing the rigging, let’s cover a few relevant points about autorotation.
-Herein we will always be talking about steady state autorotation at a fixed airspeed, say 60 KTAS.
-In this flight condition, the air rising though the rotor (due to the aircraft descent rate) keeps the rotor turning at a fixed speed (NR), even without engine power.
-This NR (and descent rate) increases with (1) lower collective blade angle, (2) larger aircraft weight or (3) lower air density.
-For instance, a lighter helicopter (with less fuel, passengers and/or cargo) needs a lower collective blade angle to achieve the same NR as a heavier helicopter.
+Herein we will always be talking about steady state autorotation at a fixed airspeed, say 60 knots.
+In this flight condition, the air rising though the rotor (due to the aircraft descent rate) keeps the rotor turning at a fixed speed, even without engine power.
+This speed increases with (1) lower collective blade angle, (2) larger aircraft weight or (3) lower air density.
+For instance, a lighter helicopter with less passengers/cargo needs a lower collective blade angle to achieve the same NR as a heavier helicopter.

 One of the pilot’s top priorities in autorotation is to keep NR within a specific range, typically close to 100.
-Pilot’s achieve this by moving the collective – if the rotor speed drops too much they lower the collective, and if it rises too much they increase collective.
+Pilot’s achieve this by moving the collective: if the rotor speed drops too much they lower the collective, and if it rises too much they increase collective.
 The pilot must be able to maintain this NR range whether flying a fully loaded, heavy aircraft or an empty, light aircraft.
-Furthermore, he/she must be capable of doing this in the most extreme low- or high-density altitude (air density).
-This is where the collective rigging comes to play.
+Furthermore, he/she must be capable of doing this in the most extreme low- or high-density altitude environment.
+This is where the collective rigging comes into play.
 We’ll see below that rigging provides lower blade angles for aircraft operating at lower density altitudes (higher air density) and vice versa.

 Consider two helicopters A and B (same model, using the plot provided above) expected to fly in regions with minimum density altitudes of -5000’ and -1000’ respectively.
 If both aircraft are calibrated at the same time, at 3000’ density altitude and max GW, then what NR should the aircraft be calibrated to?

 Helicopter A is at a delta density altitude of 8000’, and B at 4000’.
-Hence A will be rigged to achieve about 103.5 NR (where the silver -max GW - line crosses the horizontal line at 8000’) and B will be rigged to achieve about 101 NR (where the silver line crosses the horizontal line at 4000’).
-This makes sense in that A will need a relatively larger NR (relatively lower blade pitch angles) to achieve sufficient NR at lower density altitudes (higher air densities) where the NR will otherwise be smaller.
+Hence A will be rigged to achieve about 103.5 NR, where the max GW line crosses the horizontal line at 8000’.
+Helicopter B will be rigged to achieve about 101 NR, where the max GW line crosses the horizontal line at 4000’.
+Since this calibration is done in the same environment, A will be rigged to have smaller collective blade angles (to achieve the extra NR).
+This makes sense: A will be operating in higher density air (lower density altitude) and therefore need lower blade pitch to achieve sufficient NR.